-The previous discussion shows how principle three supports building networks that have the complex dynamics demanded by a higher-level hypothesis.
+The previous discussion shows how principle three supports building networks that have the complex dynamics demanded by a higherlevel hypothesis.
 In addition, principle three supports building networks that have the complex representations demanded by a higher-level hypothesis.
 For example, Eliasmith and Anderson43 describe a model of working memory that accounts for representational phenomena not previously accounted for.
-Specifically, this model employed complex representations to demonstrate how working memory could be sensitive not only to spatial properties (i.e., position) but to other properties concurrently (e.g., shape).
-In addition, the model gives rise to both neural predictions (e.g., connectivity, and firing patterns), and psychological predictions (e.g., kinds of error, and conditions for error).
+Specifically, this model employed complex representations to demonstrate how working memory could be sensitive not only to spatial properties (that is, position) but to other properties concurrently (for example, shape).
+In addition, the model gives rise to both neural predictions (for example, connectivity and firing patterns), and psychological predictions (for example, kinds of error and conditions for error).
 This was possible only because R&D theory provides a means of determining the detailed connection weights given high-level descriptions of the system.
 Again, it is unclear how such a network could have been learned (that this is not an easy task is a good explanation for why it had not been previously done).